jerome-trc/viletech/spec/lith-ref.md

 `char` uses Rust character semantics; it represents a single valid UTF-8 code point.

-Lith's integral and floating-point types map to LLVM integral types for brevity and immediate clarity as to their size:
+LithScript's integral and floating-point types map to LLVM integral types for brevity and immediate clarity as to their size:

 `i8` `u8`
 `i16` `u16`